World Languages & ENL

 French: Level I to Advanced Placement

-Incoming students who have taken and passed the SLP in junior high school, will be placed in Level II of the language taken in junior high.
+Incoming students who have taken and passed the second language proficiency exam (SLP) in middle school will be placed in Level II of the language taken.
+Incoming students without an SLP score may indicate their language selection on the incoming students preference form.

-If a student has a high level of proficiency in a particular language he/she may be assessed for placement.
-Please contact the Assistant Principal.
+If a student has a high level of proficiency in a particular language, he/she may contact the assistant principal in room 427 to be assessed for placement.

 WHAT IS THE NYSSBL?